 Ruluff White Hollembeak (1851-1911).

-Two term Iowa state representative Ruluff White Hollembeak was recently featured in an article here (Sept.
+Two-term Iowa state representative Ruluff White Hollembeak was recently featured in an article here (Sept.
 5, 2015), a brief part of which centered on his death, which occurred as the result of a train collision in February 1911.
-A representative from Adair County to the Iowa state house beginning in 1904, Hollombeak served as chairman of the house committee on Horticulture during his terms in office.
-One February 27, 1911 Hollembeak was driving (presumably a horse and buggy) across the tracks at Casey, Iowa when he was struck and killed instantly by a "Rock Island train."
-The 59 year old former legislator was survived by a wife and son and was interred at the Oakwood Cemetery at Casey.
+A representative from Adair County to the Iowa statehouse beginning in 1904, Hollombeak served as chairman of the house committee on Horticulture during his terms in office.
+On February 27, 1911 Hollembeak was driving (presumably a horse and buggy) across the tracks at Casey, Iowa when he was struck and killed instantly by a "Rock Island train."
+The 59-year-old former legislator was survived by a wife and son and was interred at the Oakwood Cemetery at Casey.

 Hortensious L. Isherwood.

 Very likely the oddest named man ever to serve in the Missouri House of Representatives, Hortensious Lowry Isherwood was a native of Iowa who relocated to Carl Junction, Missouri, where he would practice medicine for over four decades.
 He represented Jasper County in the Missouri statehouse from 1893-95 and later served Carl Junction as its Mayor.
 Dr. Isherwood maintained an active schedule as he grew older, continuing to make medical calls throughout Carl Junction and neighboring areas.
 Isherwood's devotion to his practice eventually resulted in a tragic accident near Waco, Missouri on March 17, 1924.
 On that date, the 73-year-old Isherwood was returning from a "professional call" in his automobile when his car was struck at a railroad crossing by an oncoming Kansas City Southern passenger train.